programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 form of dimensionality reduction particularly amenable to insightful plots.

-Many generic tutorials exist for all three of these, as well as extensive package documentation.
-We hope to offer tutorials particularly focused on historical applications on these in the near future.
+Many generic tutorials exist for all three of these, as well as extensive package documentation.[^7] We hope to offer tutorials particularly focused on historical applications on these in the near future.

 # Endnotes